Police Undergraduate Voluntary Corps

-Police Undergraduate Voluntary Corps is an undergraduate police volunteer organisation in Malaysia.
-They are undergoing periodic training times to times in 3 years in their respective university and will be commissioned as Police Volunteer Reserve Corp (Malaysia) Inspector by the Inspector General of Police in the end of the 3 years training.
+Police Undergraduate Voluntary Corps (Malay: Kor Sukarelawan Polis Siswa Siswi, abbreviated as SUKSIS) is an undergraduate police volunteer organisation in Malaysia.
+They are undergoing periodic training times to times in 3 years in their respective university and will be commissioned as Police Volunteer Reserve Corp Inspector by the Inspector General of Police in the end of the 3 years training.

 History

 The idea of establishing Kor-Sukarelawan Siswa Polis's (SUKSIS) was inspired by YAB Dato' Seri Abdullah Hj.
 Ahmad Badawi, the 5th Malaysian Prime Minister.
 The establishment of SUKSIS corps in Malaysian Higher Learning Institution is believed to help producing excellent graduates who comply own viable competence, discipline and furnished with noble values, and high self-esteem.

 In 2002, the Malaysian prime minister suggested to the former Inspector General of Police, Tan Sri Bakri Haji Omar to establish a curriculum in universities to bridge the gap between university students and the police.
 The main objective is to expose the police duty to the student selected to the new corps.
 Universiti Utara Malaysia (Northern University of Malaysia) volunteered and became the first University in Malaysia to have such force.
 The creation of the corp in universities also allowed those who had not participated in school to join and get a better understanding of the police and their service to the public.
 The realisation of the importance of the policemen duties would move graduates to opt for a career in the police.
 The establishment the Police Undergraduate Voluntary Corp (SUKSIS's Corps) will act as points and ears Royal Malaysian Police (RMP) in channel information about crime scene in local area.

 The Royal Malaysian Police and Education Department had found that cadets showed a high level of discipline and stayed away from social ills such as drug abuse and truancy.